Satjeet2005/multi-step-form/README.md

 cd multi-step-form
 open index.html
 🎨 Customization
-Change form fields in index.html
+- Change form fields in index.html

-Update styles in style.css
+- Update styles in style.css

-Modify step logic or validation in script.js
+- Modify step logic or validation in script.js

 💡 Best Practices
-Use relative paths for assets (./assets/filename)
+- Use relative paths for assets (./assets/filename)

-Include any Google Fonts via CDN in HTML
+- Include any Google Fonts via CDN in HTML

-Validate all input before moving to next step
+- Validate all input before moving to next step

-🙌 Credits
-Developed by Your Name

-📄 License
-This project is licensed under the MIT License – see the LICENSE file for details